gertscha/JS_Optimization/docs/resources/credit.md

 This documentation uses scripts and styles taken from the Google Styleguides (with minor alterations)
 Link: https://github.com/google/styleguide

-The content is orginal but some of the structure has been kept.
+The content is original but some of the structure has been kept.